sqowey/docs/docs/api/authentication.md

 - When the APP-ID and the APP-SECRET match, the AUTH-API-Endpoint responds with a Auth-Token.
 - When the Hour is Over the Auth-Token is made unavailible and doesn’t work anymore.

-:::tip Auth-Token vs. APP-SECRET
+:::note Auth-Token vs. APP-SECRET
 The **APP-SECRET** is a String that is the Same until manually Reset.
 The **Auth-Token** changes every Hour and is the String that is sent with every Request.
 :::